appsembler/action-conflict-counter/README.md

 # Merge Conflict Counter

 This action counts any merge conflicts in your repository.
+Test.

 ## How to use it?